wonsunahn/CS1632_Summer2020/exercises/5/README.md

 projects and can even catch errors in your documentation.
 What they are not good for is finding problems in your program logic (as seen above).
 For that, you need dynamic testing that actually executes the program to check program behavior.
-Or, you can use model checking that the proves that certain properties hold for all inputs (see next section).
+Or, you can use model checking that is able to *prove* that certain correctness properties hold for all situations, even for random programs like this one (see next section).

 ## Applying Java Pathfinder (JPF)